distanceworkshops/online-dsm-2021/index.md

 ## Additional resources

+- [Reading list for this course](reading_list.html).
+List of useful papers, reports, websites and books to follow-up on.
 - ["An Introduction to R" online book from Aberdeen University](https://alexd106.github.io/Rbook/)
 - [Distance sampling online](https://workshops.distancesampling.org/online-course/) free video lectures on distance sampling from CREEM
 - ["Distance sampling: methods and applications" book](https://www.springer.com/us/book/9783319192185) good overview of most of distance sampling.
 If your institution has a Springer account the ebook may be free for you and you can order a "MyCopy" paper version (softback, no colour figures) for $25.